150 years of friendship – #FinNam150

-Other examples of regionally funded projects include BioFISA and SAIS2.
+Other examples of regionally funded projects include BioFISALink to another website. and SAIS2Link to another website..
 BioFISA is a development programme of biological sciences which ended in 2019.
 The aim of the project was to create long-lasting research and innovation cooperation structures to southern Africa as well as to commercialise new products and services in the field of agriculture and health.
 SAIS2, on the other hand, is an innovation support project whose aim is to strengthen the regional cooperation between the southern African countries within the innovation sector.
 Their project office is situated in Windhoek.

-Furthermore, the United Nations Industrial Development Organisation (UNIDO) has an ongoing project Promoting Sustainable Bush-Processing Value Chains in Namibia, which is investigating the utilisation of invasive bush species, particularly acacia and sicklebush, in the production of animal feed and charcoal.
+Furthermore, the United Nations Industrial Development Organisation (UNIDO) has an ongoing project Promoting Sustainable Bush-Processing Value Chains in NamibiaLink to another website., which is investigating the utilisation of invasive bush species, particularly acacia and sicklebush, in the production of animal feed and charcoal.
 Finnish enterprises are involved in the project.